scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~~
 {: #figure-3c title="Intra-ISD PCB propagation from the ISD core to child ASes - Part 3"}

 PCBs are used to explore paths within or between ISDs.
 As PCBs traverse the network, they accumulate path and forwarding information on AS-level.
 One could say that a PCB represents a single path segment that can be used to construct end-to-end forwarding paths.
 However, there is a difference between a PCB and a (registered) path segment.
-A PCB is a so-called "travelling path segment" that accumulates AS entries as it transits the network, as is shown in {{figure-3}}.
+A PCB is a so-called "travelling path segment" that accumulates AS entries as it transits the network, as is shown in the previous figures.
 A (registered) path segment, instead, is a "snapshot" of a travelling PCB at a given time T and from the vantage point of a particular AS X. This is illustrated by {{figure-4}}.
 This figure shows several possible path segments to reach AS G. It is up to AS G to decide via which of these path segments it wants to be reached, and thus which path segments it will register.

 ~~~~
                 AS Entry Core         AS Entry F          AS Entry G